sachinjha1/twitter-query-engine/README.md

      B.) Streaming not allowed in network (was not working in my employer's network) C.) No support fot SSE in some browsers (Edge, IE etc)

  6. Lot of requirement clarification by talking to product owner.

+ 7. Securing middleware stream api and UI.